Begins at 7:55 AM

 8:00 AM-2:20 PM

-All walkers in Grades 1- 5, will enter the building through the gym doors and go directly to their assigned holding areas.
-These doors will remain open until 8:05 to accommodate any student who may be running late.
+All walkers in Grades 1- 5, will enter the building and go directly to their assigned holding areas.
+The doors will remain open until 8:05 to accommodate any student who may be running late.
 Students who come in through the Main Entrance will receive late passes.
 If you know your child will be late for school, please send in note or accompany your child into the school building through the Main Entrance.

-Kindergarten students will enter the building using the side entrance on Barlow Avenue (Kindergarten playground) and go directly to their classrooms.
+Kindergarten students will enter the building using Exit 6 on Barlow Avenue (Kindergarten playground) and go directly to their classrooms.

-PreK students will enter through the classroom doors near Barlow Avenue by the Kindergarten playground.
+PreK students will enter through the classroom doors on Elverton Ave. near Barlow Avenue in the Kindergarten playground.
 The doors will be labeled with the class numbers.

 When dropping your child off for school please be aware that:

-The School Safety Agent is positioned on Stieg Ave. by the stairs in the back of the school.
+The School Safety Agent is positioned on Elverton Ave. by Exit 4/5.

 School personnel will be on the sidewalks by the entrance to the back of the school /school yard and at all entrances to the building where children enter the school.